Stuart-Mouse/lead-sheets/notes.md

     this bare minimum should be enough to then implement some form of virtual members again, which will add a lot of value in terms of my ability to design levels

 TODO:
-    / explicit cast from Any to static type
+    (x) explicit cast from Any to static type
-        / preserves ability to use Any as lvalue through the cast / implicit conversion to Any for procedure arguments
+        (x) preserves ability to use Any as lvalue through the cast (x) implicit conversion to Any for procedure arguments
-        what to do about lack of additional indirection? should be fine to just use Any as Any in call_procedure, without additional indirection but perhaps it will be more problematic if we later try to use `*void` to pass arguments instead of `Any` ? implicit type assertion in operation between Any and other operand of static type (assumes both types are the same) / implicit type assertion when assigning to or from an Any where other side of assignment is statically known / when assigning to an Any, add an implicit cast to match RHS type / no special logic needed when assigning from an Any (for now) since we can use hint type better way to denote that declared type of some external variable is Any maybe we just set some flag for this...
+        what to do about lack of additional indirection? should be fine to just use Any as Any in call_procedure, without additional indirection but perhaps it will be more problematic if we later try to use `*void` to pass arguments instead of `Any` (?) implicit type assertion in operation between Any and other operand of static type (assumes both types are the same) (x) implicit type assertion when assigning to or from an Any where other side of assignment is statically known (x) when assigning to an Any, add an implicit cast to match RHS type (x) no special logic needed when assigning from an Any (for now) since we can use hint type (/) better way to denote that declared type of some external variable is Any maybe we just set some flag for this...

     virtual members
-        separate declaration and get into 2 different procs reimplement virtual member declarations
+        (x) separate declaration and get into 2 different procs (x) reimplement virtual member declarations
-            if we have a virtual member declaration in scope, we can use that to hint the type at the locations where that member is referenced we can also warn the user when a virtual member is redeclared using a different type virtual member declarations should probably be implicitly static for now
+            ( ) if we have a virtual member declaration in scope, we can use that to hint the type at the locations where that member is referenced
+            ( ) we can also warn the user when a virtual member is redeclared using a different type (/) virtual member declarations should probably be implicitly static for now

     fix type hinting for number literals in binary operations I noticed while trying to update Mooviz that we no longer handle this very gracefully and we fail to resolve expressions like `3.0/2`, where we should jsut coerce the 2 to a float